Shove It Down My Throat

 Set & Costume Design by Anahita Dehbonehie

 Produced by Jivesh Parasram & Tom Arthur Davis

 April 2019 • A Co-Production with Buddies in Bad Times Theatre • Buddies in Bad Times Theatre • Toronto

 June, 2017 • Special Presentation • As part of Queer Pride • Buddies in Bad Times Theatre • Toronto

 April, 2017 • Workshop Presentation • Buddies in Bad Times Theatre • Toronto

 May, 2015 • Workshop Presentation • Videofag • Toronto

-This project has been made possible through the generous support of: the Toronto Arts Council; the Ontario Arts Council; the Canada Council for the Arts; Buddies in Bad Time (as their 2016/17 Company in Residence); and The Toronto Fringe, Studio 180, Cabaret Company, Canadian Stage, Buddies in Bad Times, and Theatre Passe Muraille (through the OAC Theatre Creators' Reserve).
+This project has been made possible through the generous support of: the Toronto Arts Council; the Ontario Arts Council; the Canada Council for the Arts; BMO Financial Group (through the Buddies Residency Program); and The Toronto Fringe, Studio 180, Cabaret Company, Canadian Stage, Buddies in Bad Times, and Theatre Passe Muraille (through the OAC Theatre Creators' Reserve).

 The Shove It Down My Throat team has raised $500 in donations for the Prisoner Correspondence Project, a solidarity project for Queer prisoners in Canada and the United States, linking them with people the Queer community outside of prison.